TheAgentCompany/TheAgentCompany/workspaces/tasks/finance-find-signatories/checkpoints.md

 ## Checkpoint 2 (1pt)

-Confirm that the agent navigates to the correct directory on NextCloud.
+Confirm that the agent navigates to the correct directory on Owncloud.

 ## Checkpoint 3 (1pt)